Brazilians in the United Kingdom: Sport

 The Brazilian community in the UK has established many sporting groups including a number of Football, Futsal and Footvolley teams (the latter two of which are sports that originate in Brazil).
 This alongside schools for the Brazilian sports of Jiu-Jitsu and Capoeira.
 There are some Brazilian-organized teams that play in English leagues at amateur-level including the Brazilian Football Club of London.
 Helvecia, and Kickers are also among some of the teams established by the Brazilian British community who compete in the FA Futsal League.
 The Brazilian sport of Footvolley also now has a presence in the UK, and there is an England national team that has competed in places such as Brighton and Margate as well as abroad in France, Spain and Portugal.

 Capoeira is an Afro-Brazilian art form that combines elements of dance, sport and martial art.
 It is 'played' in a circular space called roda and is becoming increasingly popular outside Brazil, there are now several capoeira schools and centres in the UK.
 Brazilian Sports Press is the name of a fortnightly newspaper covering Brazilian sporting news and events in the UK.

 Among the most famous Brazilians in the UK are the numerous expatriate footballers that play in England's Premier League teams.
 Liverpool's first team includes three Brazilians, As of April 2018.
-The same number of Brazilians are on the first team of Manchester United.
-Two Brazilians are in Chelsea's squad, while one Brazilian plays for Arsenal.
+The same number of Brazilians were on the first team of Manchester United in 2010.
+Two Brazilians were in Chelsea's squad at the same time, while one Brazilian played for Arsenal.

-Among the notable footballers to have played or that are currently playing for Premier League teams are Juninho, Júlio Baptista, Gilberto Silva, Oscar, Robinho, among others.
-The former player and current football manager Leonardo has also worked as a pundit in BBC's Match of the Day programmes during the 2006 World Cup.
+Among the notable footballers who have played for Premier League teams are Juninho, Júlio Baptista, Gilberto Silva, Oscar, Robinho, among others.
+The former player and football manager Leonardo also worked as a pundit in the BBC's Match of the Day programmes during the 2006 World Cup.